 This nature sensory bin was certainly fun to put together.
-Papa, Liam and I went out into Papa’s great big back yard and found moss, birch tree logs, bark, ferns and twigs to build our nature bin for learning about bugs and exploring nature close up at home.
-Simple sensory play and science for Spring!
+Papa, my son and I went out into Papa’s great big backyard and found moss, birch tree logs, bark, ferns and twigs to build our nature bin.
+Great for learning about bugs and exploring nature close up at home.
+We love simple sensory play and spring science!

 Easy to Assemble Nature Sensory Bin

-Head out into the woods or your backyard for this nature sensory bin!
+We have made nature sensory bottles, now head out into the woods or your backyard for this easy nature activity!
 Gather supplies like branches, moss, leaves, flowers, and whatever else your area has available.
 We did talk about not pulling branches and leaves off trees!

 I love that we collected our materials for our nature sensory bin together from papa’s house when we went to visit my in-laws.
 They have wonderful woods that we miss from living in the city!